coatespt/cursor-twitter/SESSION_NOTES.md

 - This set of Tweets is quite small compared to the total number of Tweets upon which the batch of busywords was computed.

 - A clustering algorithm is applied to the Tweets with busywords.
-The algorithm finds groups of Tweets that have the most similarity in their busywords.
+The algorithm finds groups of Tweets that have the most similarity in the sets of busywords they contain.
 It's a non-deterministic process because clusters can overlap a little.
-For instance, one group might be characterized by five busywords, and another by four, but they share one busyword.
-However, despite that overlap, they the two groups are identifiably differen
+For instance, one group might be characterized by five busywords, and another by four, but they happen to share one busyword.
+However, despite that overlap, they the two groups are identifiably different.

+## The Output
+The current output is text.
+The clusters are computed and grouped in clusters that are printed out as an ASCII tree.

+The next step is to build a graphical front end.

 ## Details

 ### The Big Tweet Window.

 Throughout the day and the week, the things people Tweet about change.
 People don't Tweet the same things at breakfast on Monday that they do at 1:00 AM on Saturday.
+Also, the world turns, and while New Yorkers are getting up in the morning, people in Bejing are out for the evening.

 The number of Tweets necessary to get a large sliding window of the universe of words into the word counts is quite large.
-The machinery for keeping them in memory and aging out the old ones becomes oppressive.
+The machinery for keeping them in memory and aging out the old ones becomes oppressive if done one at a time.

 Accordingly, the tokens underlying the token counters are written to disk in batches.
-When the number of token batch files reches a defined limit, each time a new batch is written out, the oldest batch is read in (and deleted from disk).
+After the number of token batch files reaches a defined limit, each time a new batch is written out, the oldest batch is read in (and deleted from disk).
 The contents of the old batch are used to decrement the global token counts.

 This keeps the token counts relatively up to date with the flow of Tweets.

 ### The Small Window of Tweets

 The big Tweet window is only of concern to the off-line frequency calculating thread.
 The main thread keeps short window of Tweets in memory for use in the clustering algorithm.

-This is a conventional queue that keeps a configured number of Tweets, againg out the old ones as new ones are added.
+This is a conventional queue that keeps a configured number of Tweets, ageing out the old ones as new ones are added.
 This would be configured to hold a few processing batches of Tweets.
-As a batch is typically in the few-thousands, it would be a small multple of that size.
+As a batch is typically in the few-thousands, it would be a small multiple of that size.

-# Output display

-The current output is an ASCII representation of the clusters.
-A graphical display is contemplated.
+The size of a batch, the number of batches kept in memory, and the number of batches used to compute a clustering are all configurable.

 # Useful Commands